shadowmanos/explore-data-with-java/tutorials/naturalLanguage/corenNLPIntro.md

 layout: default
 ---

+## Core what now?

+[CoreNLP](https://stanfordnlp.github.io/CoreNLP/) is a Natural Language Processing library written in Java by some lovely people at Stanford University and available under a GPL or commercial license.
+You can build Java NLP applications with it, use it through a REST API from any language or invoke through your OS command line.
+CoreNLP recently introduced an alternative [Simple API](https://stanfordnlp.github.io/CoreNLP/simple.html) which is simple and concise and ideal for a REPL.
+Here we'll see how to use it through the Kotlin REPL!
+Steps before your start at [Works on my machine](../../worksOnMyMachine.md) and to import stuff do: `import edu.stanford.nlp.simple.*`

 ### Documents, sentences and words

 Let's start by creating a [Document](https://nlp.stanford.edu/nlp/javadoc/javanlp/index.html?edu/stanford/nlp/simple/Document.html) with appropriate sample text for starting our journey.
 Note that this a multi-line string, and we can type by hitting Enter and then Ctrl+Enter at the last line to execute.